Clastify logo

 The signs line up with the equilibrium position:

-This connects back to Reactivity 1.4.
+This links back to Reactivity 1.4.
 Before equilibrium is reached, Gibbs energy tells us which direction is favoured.
-The system moves in the direction that lowers Gibbs energy until ΔG becomes zero.
-At that point, the forward and reverse tendencies balance, which is the thermodynamic description of equilibrium.
+The system moves in the direction that lowers Gibbs energy until ΔG\Delta G becomes zero.
+At that point, the forward and reverse tendencies balance; that’s the thermodynamic description of equilibrium.

-If K is known, put it straight into ΔG⦵ = −R**T ln K. If ΔG⦵ is known and K is required, rearrange:
+If KK is known, substitute it directly into ΔG=RTlnK\Delta G^\circ = -RT \ln K. If ΔG\Delta G^\circ is known and KK is required, rearrange:

-A negative ΔG⦵ gives K greater than 1.
-A positive ΔG⦵ gives K less than 1.
+A negative ΔG\Delta G^\circ gives KK greater than 1.
+A positive ΔG\Delta G^\circ gives KK less than 1.
 Use that as a quick check on any calculator answer.

 Were those notes helpful?